+Voice is intended to be a significant step in the evolution of social media, bringing with it amenable facets of blockchain technology that would suit a world that is growing more suspicious of traditional social media.
+However, it appears as if Block.one doubts its own platform to launch such a significant challenger.
 The decision to pivot away from EOS was seen as early as December last year when EOS’ network looked to be under pressure, entering congestion mode, which limited the number of transactions a user could submit.
 What was more concerning was the note posted by EOS dApp EarnBet that suggested the congestion problems remain unresolved, adding: “The EOS blockchain is no place for dApps like EarnBet with commercial-scale aspirations.”

-Block.one Sees EOS as No Place for Big BusinessThe fact that Block.one, the creator of the EOSIO protocol and the one-time biggest ICO for EOS, has now decided that its own platform is not ready for an ambitious project speaks volumes about the situation that EOS and other so-calledkillers find themselves.
+Block.one Sees EOS as No Place for Big BusinessThe fact that Block.one, the creator of the EOSIO protocol and the one-time biggest ICO for EOS, has now decided that its own platform is not ready for an ambitious project speaks volumes about the situation that EOS and other so-called Ethereum killers find themselves.

 After two years & $4B @block_one_ aren't confident enough to launch a Beta version of Voice on the EOS public blockchain.
 What message does that send to anyone thinking of building on EOS?
 So far, ETH killers have done little killing…https://t.co/jMhJEGBKsC— Alex Saunders 🇦🇺👨🔬 (@AlexSaundersAU) January 18, 2020

 ‘World Computers’ Are Miles AwayWith Ethereum still giving mixed signals about its 2.0 launch, it appears as if the notion of a world computer driven by smart contracts is miles away from the second-largest cryptocurrency.
-More so, the Ethereum killers and competitors that have boasted at being better prepared to move the technology forward – like , , and EOS, are clearly nowhere near ready if they don’t even have the backing of their creators, like in EOS’ case.
+More so, the Ethereum killers and competitors that have boasted at being better prepared to move the technology forward – like NEO, Cardano, and EOS, are clearly nowhere near ready if they don’t even have the backing of their creators, like in EOS’ case.